matikaa/restaurant-backend/README.md

 ```
 ## Configuration

-Before running the application, ensure you have correctly configured the MySQL database.
+Before running the application, ensure you have correctly configured the PostgreSQL database.
 By default, the database configuration is located in the application.properties file.

 ## Technologies Used

-Spring Boot
+- Spring Boot
-Spring Security
+- Spring Security
-Spring Data JPA
+- Spring Data JPA
-MySQL
+- PostgreSQL
-Maven
+- Maven
-API Documentation
+- API Documentation (Swagger)

-The API documentation is available at localhost:8080/swagger-ui.html after running the application.
+The API documentation is available at [localhost:8080/docs/openapi](http://localhost:8080/docs/openapi) after running the application.

 Author
 - [Matikaa](https://github.com/matikaa)